dmlc/dgl/apps/life_sci/docs/source/index.rst

-DGL-Life: A GNN Package for Chemistry and Molecular Applications
+DGL-LifeSci: A GNN Package for Chemistry and Molecular Applications
 ===========================================================================================

 Blahlah ...